preetisawant/cloud-foundry/getting-started-liberty.md

 <!-- This file is reused in the CF Public subcollection. -->

 Congratulations, you deployed a Hello World sample application on {{site.data.keyword.Bluemix}}!
 To get started, follow this step-by-step guide.
-Or, [download the sample code](https://github.com/IBM-Cloud/get-started-java){: external} and explore on your own.
+Or, [download the sample code](https://github.com/IBM-Cloud/get-started-java) and explore on your own.
 {: hide-in-docs}